A-serna0415/Andres-Serna-WCC2-Sketchbook/README.md

 # _SK3TCHB00K_WCC2 :notebook:
 ### _ANDRÉS_SERNA

-*Art is not about what you see, but about what you make others see.*
+_"Art is not about what you see, but about what you make others see."_
-- *Edgar Degas*
+_- Edgar Degas_

 ## 0_ST4TEM3NT